Fleming IslAnd, Orange Park,FLorida

 Unfortunately, as with any type of employer, sometimes disputes arise between institutions of higher education and the faculty members that they employ.
 If you believe your school is: discriminating against you, trying to force you to resign, threatening to terminate you without cause (or has already wrongfully terminated you), unfairly denying you tenure or promotion, eliminating your department, accused you of research misconduct, or otherwise mistreating you or making your life miserable, it may help to have qualified legal representation in your corner.
 If you have been accused of misconduct and need to defend yourself, don't try to do it yourself.

-As a former Adjunct, Visiting and Tenure-Track Law Professor at both private, public and for-profit institutions, and someone who is actively involved in higher education issues (as the Chair of the National Advisory Council for the non-profit Law School Transparency and a frequent blogger on The Faculty Lounge), I understand the issues that faculty members face, and I have recent experience representing faculty members in a variety of situations involving disputes with their higher education employer.
-Between August 2016 and the present, I have represented over a dozen professors, including several tenured professors, at institutions in 7 different states, including state universities, private not-for-profit universities, and for-profit schools.
+As a former Adjunct, Visiting and Tenure-Track Law Professor at both private, public and for-profit institutions, and someone who is actively involved in higher education issues (I was the Chair of the National Advisory Council for the non-profit Law School Transparency or several years and am a frequent blogger on The Faculty Lounge), I understand the issues that faculty members face, and I have recent experience representing faculty members in a variety of situations involving disputes with their higher education employer.
+Between August 2016 and the present, I have represented approximately 20 professors, including many tenured professors, at institutions in 8 different states, including state universities, private not-for-profit universities, and for-profit schools.
 I have represented law school professors, undergraduate professors, even seminary professors.

 I am a tough negotiator and I know how to deal with university administrators.
 Where desired, I have successfully negotiated several severance packages/buyouts on behalf of my clients.
 Although the terms of each individual settlement is subject to a non-disclosure agreement, terms have included significant cash settlements, paid sabbatical leaves, continuation of medical benefits and other favorable terms.